MarlinFirmware/MarlinDocumentation/_basics/troubleshooting.md

 ### BLTouch Pin Drop / Blinking
 - Servo voltage / signals may be unstable due to heater signal lines being too close to servo traces.
 - **Solution**: Disconnect the servo signal line after the print starts.

+### PlatformIO Errors

+Sometimes PlatformIO can act up and requires a full reinstall:
+1. Delete the hidden `.pio` folder at the root of your Marlin project.
+2. Delete the hidden `.platformio` folder from your User directory:
+   - Windows: `%USERPROFILE%\.platformio\`
+   - macOS, Unix, Unix-like: `~/.platformio/`
+3. Reinstall PlatformIO.